billcyz/registration_login/README.md

 # User Login & Register Servlet

-A java servlet project which relies on Apache Tomcat 8 web server.
+A java servlet project which runs on Apache Tomcat 8 web server.

-User login, register and reset.
+This project aims to provide web services for Login, Register, and Reset.